jonra1993/3D-Stereoscopic/README.md

 ## Components
 This figure represents the main components of the prototype.
+It was composed of a local program and a remote HMI for analitycs purpose.

 <p align="center">
   <img height="320" width="480" src="https://www.jonathanvargas.ml/wp-content/uploads/2019/03/thesis1.png">
 </p>

-## Prototype
+## Algorithm
-This prototype was develop in order to be easy for transporting.
+An algorith for filtering point cloud data, using PCL library, was implemented in order to find the nearest 3D point.

 <p align="center">
   <img height="320" width="480" src="https://www.jonathanvargas.ml/wp-content/uploads/2019/03/thesis2.png">